|

 The Master System Super Compact is similar to the Sega Mega Jet, though runs Master System cartridges instead of pre-installed Sega Mega Drive ones.
 It can be powered via four AA batteries as well as a 5V DC power supply.
 One major feature is that the functionality of the Mark III Telecon Pack is built-in, allowing the user to broadcast the A/V signal to any nearby TV tuned to channels 3 or 4, making it a completely wireless unit.
 However, the wireless feature is prone to interference, so the console can also be connected to a TV using standard RCA cables for better picture quality.

-There were three different releases of the Master System Super Compact in Brazil, each with a different built-in game.
-One with Alex Kidd in Miracle World, one with Sonic the Hedgehog and a "special edition" version with Super Futebol II.
-A PAL-N version was also produced for the Uruguayan market.
-The design was also recycled for the Master System Girl.
+There were three different releases of the Master System Super Compact, each with a different built-in game.
+One with Alex Kidd in Miracle World, one with Sonic the Hedgehog from 1993 and a "special edition" version with Super Futebol II from 1994.
+There is also version with "Copa do Mundo" competition sticker and two with promotional cartridge for the non-Brazilian markets with Bart vs. the Space Mutants.
+The design was also recycled for the Master System Girl released in 1994.

 Physical scans